prasadloki/catdog-classifier/README.md

 - Upload any image of a cat or a dog
 - Get instant predictions with confidence percentage
 - Simple and clean UI using Streamlit
 - Powered by a pretrained machine learning model
+- Click a button to download data and train a model from scratch

 ---